eProsima/Integration-Service-docs/docs/overview.rst

-Integration Services Overview
+Integration Service Overview
 =============================

-You can interact with Integration Services (IS) at two different levels:
+You can interact with Integration Service (IS) at two different levels:

 * As stand-alone application.
 * As library to link against.

 When using IS as a library, you must provide the configuration xml file programatically.

-Integration Services architecture
+Integration Service architecture
 ---------------------------------

 IS provides three interfaces that must be implemented by any bridge that you want to use.
 This classes are